paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 #### Amendments
 2012—Subsec. (g)(1).
 Pub.
 L. 112–87, § 412(a)(1), inserted “in the Directorate of Intelligence career service or the National Clandestine Service career service” after “an individual” and “or promoted” after “appointed”, substituted “individual has been certified as having a professional speaking and reading proficiency in a foreign language, such proficiency being at least level 3 on the Interagency Language Roundtable Language Skills Level or commensurate proficiency level using such other indicator of proficiency as the Director of the Central Intelligence Agency considers appropriate.” for “individual—”, and struck out subpars.
 (A) and (B) which related to required level of proficiency in a foreign language and ability to effectively communicate and exercise influence in that language, respectively.

 Subsec. (g)(2).
 Pub.
-L. 112–87, § 412(a)(2), substituted “position, category of positions, or occupation” for “ position or category of positions” in two places.
+L. 112–87, § 412(a)(2), substituted “position, category of positions, or occupation” for “position or category of positions” in two places.

 2010—Subsec. (g)(1).
 Pub.
 L. 111–259 substituted “National Clandestine Service” for “Directorate of Operations” in introductory provisions.